brianegan/redux_logging/README.md

 If you just want an easy way to print actions to your console / terminal as they are dispatched, use the `new LoggingMiddleware.printer()` factory.

+**Note**: The LoggingMiddleware needs be the LAST middleware in the list.

 ```dart
 import "package:redux/redux.dart";
 import 'package:redux_logging/redux_logging.dart';